prajaktajagdale/slate/source/index.html.md

 }
 ```

-Returned in response to a list item operation.
 The ItemInList object describes an item that is returned as part of an item list.
 The description includes the name of the item and its type.